SENTENCES

 These phrases answer which questions?

-State: Phrases which takes the place of a noun in a sentence are Noun phrases.
+State: Phrases which takes the place of an adverb in a sentence

 Identify the phrases.